G-dH/advanced-alttab-window-switcher/README.md

 The easiest way to install AATWS: go to [extensions.gnome.org](https://extensions.gnome.org/extension/4412/advanced-alttab-window-switcher/) and toggle the switch.
 This installation also gives you automatic updates in the future.

 ### Installing from the latest Github release
-*Sorry, first I need to update the release, I'll do it with next verion.*

 Download the latest release archive using following command: